matuteiglesias/journal/content/Business/2024-02-21_Integrating_Freudian_Theories_into_Leadership_Stra.md

 **🕒 00:00–02:49**
 **🏷️ Labels**: Freud, Leadership, Organizational Change, Group Dynamics, Communication
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore the integration of Freudian theories into organizational leadership strategies, focusing on group dynamics and leadership reform.
+The session aimed to explore the [[integration]] of Freudian theories into organizational leadership strategies, focusing on group dynamics and leadership reform.

 ### Key Activities
 - Discussed Freud's theories on group dynamics and their application in organizational leadership.
-- Explored the integration of Peronist values with scientific principles to enhance communication among scientists.
+- Explored the [[integration]] of Peronist values with scientific principles to enhance [[communication]] among scientists.
 - Articulated strategies for addressing feelings of exclusion and recognition within organizations.
 - Developed strategies for promoting inclusivity and collaboration through reflective questions.
 - Examined the skills necessary for a board of trustees in hard sciences.